What Does It Mean When a Narcissist Is Obsessed With You?

 The narcissist’s initial obsessive idealization rarely lasts.
 Cracks emerge in their praise, entitlement creeps into demands, and envy poisons perceptions.

 Their “love” entraps through an unhealthy attachment style.
 You become a commodity – not a true companion.
-As their insecurities plague them, they alternate between putting you on a pedestal and knocking you off through callous devaluation.
+Their insecurities make them switch between idolizing you and harshly devaluing you.

 At first, the fixation feels flattering.
 Clinical psychologist Joshua Klapow notes “The center of attention behavior from the narcissist is appealing.
 That intense focus on you hooks you in.”
 But what manifests as devotion materializes into jailer-like domination.